Experienced ASL Translation and Interpretation LSP

 Consecutive Interpretation

-ASL language details include:
+ASL translation details include:

 - Language History: American Sign Language (ASL) originated in the early 19th century, influenced by French Sign Language (LSF) and local sign languages used by Deaf communities in the US.
 Thomas Hopkins Gallaudet and Laurent Clerc played significant roles in developing and spreading ASL in the U.S.

-- ASL dialects and cultural etiquette: ASL has regional variations and dialects across different parts of the United States and Canada.
+- ASL languages and cultural etiquette: ASL has regional variations and dialects across different parts of the United States and Canada.
 Cultural etiquette in the Deaf community includes maintaining eye contact during conversation, using visual signals like flashing lights for attention, and being respectful of the space and communication needs of Deaf individuals.

 - ASL Language Statistics/Facts: ASL is used by an estimated 500,000 to 2 million people.
 It has its own grammar and syntax, distinct from English, and is considered a complete and natural language.